-From April 2018, two schemes have been launched in the Devon STP area aiming to prevent the onset of Type 2 Diabetes in the at-risk population.
-The schemes will both be delivered by WW Health Solutions and a local provider, Westbank, through a direct contract for a national programme [Healthier You] and a local contract [Healthier Devon] commissioned by Devon County Council.
-Both schemes have the same eligibility criteria.
+From April 2018, NHS National Type 2 Diabetes Prevention Programme has been launched in the NHS Devon area aiming to prevent the onset of Type 2 Diabetes in the at-risk population.
+The scheme will be delivered by Xyla Health & Wellbeing for the Framework 3 from August 2022.

-The schemes deliver evidence-based behavioural interventions to individuals at high risk of developing Type 2 diabetes and associated long-term illnesses.
+The scheme deliver evidence-based behavioural interventions to individuals at high risk of developing Type 2 diabetes and associated long-term illnesses.

 Women with a history of Gestational Diabetes Mellitus (GDM) and normoglycaemia (FPG lower than 5.5mmol/l or HbA1c lower than 42 mmol/mol)

 - Fasting Plasma Glucose or

 Health Care Professional (HCP) (e.g. GP, practice nurse, community nurse) sends/gives a self-initiative letter to eligible patients, which encourages patients to directly contact the provider to book an appointment.

 Fill out and send the referral form to email@example.com